S3-working-group/s3-practical-guide/docs/all.md

     -   **Rate:** monthly (first week of the month for last month)
     -   **Responsibilities**: Jake compiles the monthly report in Confluence
     -   **Threshold:** When a recruiter or channel rises above 15, the HR team compiles a detailed report about that partner or channel, and makes a decision how the ratio can be improved, or, if the ratio was below the threshold for at least 3 months,  whether that partner or channel should be kept.
-    -   **Purpose**: _[requirement]_ Identify which recruiters and channels _[anticipated impact]_ provide the best return on time spent by senior staff in interviews.
+    -   **Purpose**: (requirement) Identify which recruiters and channels (anticipated impact) provide the best return on time spent by senior staff in interviews.
 2. **Employee retention by recruiter**
     -   **Description:** For each recruiter, track the total number of employees provided that were employed at the beginning of a month (TE), and the number of employees who left during that month (EL), then calculate retention rate = (TE - TL) / TE * 100
     -   **Rate:** monthly
     -   **Responsibilities**: monitored by HR team
     -   **Threshold**: if the rate for a recruiter is less than the average company retention rate, decide what to do about it in the next Planning Meeting
-    -   **Purpose**: _[current situation]_ Onboarding new people carries a high cost _[anticipated effect]_ and a misplaced candidate results in wasted time, effort and resources, and the fact that the vacancy will need to be filled again. _[requirement]_ Identify which recruiters provide candidates with the highest retention rate, _[anticipated impact]_ to minimize the risk of new employees leaving.
+    -   **Purpose**: (current situation) Onboarding new people carries a high cost (anticipated effect) and a misplaced candidate results in wasted time, effort and resources, and the fact that the vacancy will need to be filled again. (requirement) Identify which recruiters provide candidates with the highest retention rate, (anticipated impact) to minimize the risk of new employees leaving.
 3. **Disruptions - Rate**
     -   **Description**: Number of process disruptions because of problems attributed to control hardware/software (data source is the productive process execution system)
     -   **Rate**: weekly
     -   **Responsibilities**: Product Owner provides the metric, team monitors the metric
     -   **Threshold**: an average of less than 1 per month over the last 12 months
-    -   **Purpose**: _[current situation]_ Process disruptions are costly, _[requirement]_ so we need to ensure the number of process disruptions remains low.
+    -   **Purpose**: (current situation) Process disruptions are costly, (requirement) so we need to ensure the number of process disruptions remains low.

 **Tips:**

 -   Aim to define simple and specific metrics that you can measure frequently (and if appropriate, daily).
 -   Decide on and keep to a schedule of monitoring and assessing Key Metrics frequently.
 They are relevant criteria for evaluating outcomes and success in scheduled evaluations.
 -   Consider using a table format to visualize key metrics and the details relating to them.
 -   For each metric, consider the actual numbers that are monitored, as well as the meaning of those numbers in relation to the domain (targets, acceptable range of tolerance).
 -   Define thresholds and appropriate response for when a metric crosses that threshold.
 -   Consider metrics that enable you to measure the overall ability to meet due dates and project milestones, and keep information about actual project milestones or due dates in a backlog or project plan.
 If unavoidable due dates are already known or even contractually fixed, describe them in the section External Constraints, and if meeting them is likely to be challenging, describe those challenges in the section on Key Challenges.

 ###### Evaluation Schedule

-_When and how will you evaluate the effectiveness of the domain’s design and the success of the team (or role keeper) in fulfilling the domain’s purpose?_
+_When and how will you evaluate the effectiveness of the domain's design and the success of the team (or role keeper) in fulfilling the domain's purpose?_

-Regularly evaluate the outcomes resulting from activity in this domain, as well as the domain’s design, and use what you learn to improve the creation and delivery of value.
+Regularly evaluate the outcomes resulting from activity in this domain, as well as the domain's design, and use what you learn to improve the creation and delivery of value.

-**Describe** a _schedule_ (or frequency) for evaluating the success of the team (or role keeper) in fulfilling the domain’s purpose.
+**Describe** a _schedule_ (or frequency) for evaluating the success of the team (or role keeper) in fulfilling the domain's purpose.
 Include information about the _activity_ to be used (procedure, process, etc), and _who should participate_ in which parts of the evaluation.
 Include any _evaluation criteria_ in addition to the _key metrics_, as well as _any other relevant aspects_ to keep in mind for the evaluation.

 Consider using the following processes for evaluation:

 -   _Peer Review_ (led by the delegatee(s), with input from the delegator and selected representatives from customers and dependencies)
 -   _Retrospective_

 **Recommended format**: Frequency, Activity, Duration and Participants

 **Example (for a team):**

 -   **Weekly: Review the key metrics** together in the beginning of the weekly team meeting
     -   10 minutes
     -   Participants: team members
 -   **Monthly retrospective**
     -   Up to 2 hours
     -   Participants: team members, delegator, team coach (as facilitator)
 -   **Quarterly _Peer Review_** for delegatees to identify opportunities to improve strategy, domain design, learning requirements and efficacy of approach.
     -   Up to 2 hours
     -   Participants: delegator, team members, team coach, facilitator and selected representatives from customers and dependencies
 -   **Quarterly**: **Review strategy** (following the Peer Review)
     -   Up to 4 hours
     -   Participants: team members, delegator, facilitator
 -   **Yearly: complete review of the domain design**
     -   Up to 3 hours
     -   Participants: team members, delegator

 **Tips:**

 -   Ensure to record and monitor when a domain is due review and add these dates to your _logbook_.
 -   Consider including a limited term of appointment for a role (after which a new selection is made).
--    Ensure that people know to flag obvious or significant problems or opportunities for improvement of the domain’s design as they encounter them, not only in the evaluation.
+-   Ensure that people know to flag obvious or significant problems or opportunities for improvement of the domain's design as they encounter them, not only in the evaluation.
--    For newly designed domains, consider reviewing the design more frequently, to integrate learning and improve the domain’s design quickly.
+-   For newly designed domains, consider reviewing the design more frequently, to integrate learning and improve the domain's design quickly.
--    See below for more guidance on how to review a domain’s design
+-   See below for more guidance on how to review a domain's design

 ###### Additional Information

 Consider including the following information to the domain description:

 -   Domain Name
 -   Delegator (name of the circle or role; e.g. R&D, Project Manager, CEO, etc)
 -   Delegatees (if they are known at the time)
 -   Date of latest update to the domain description
 -   Author Name(s)

-##### How to review a domain’s design
+##### How to review a domain's design

 When designing a process for evaluation, ensure you consider the following aspects:

 -   The **effectiveness** of the work of delegatees in **fulfilling the purpose** of the domain
 -   The **value** the delegatees brought to the organization by accounting for the domain.
--    The team’s or role keeper’s **work processes**, and their collaboration with each other, with the delegator, and with the rest of the organization.
+-   The team's or role keeper's **work processes**, and their collaboration with each other, with the delegator, and with the rest of the organization.
 -   The **design of the domain** itself (and potentially the design of other related domains).
 E.g.:
     -   Completeness and specificity of the **key metrics**, to identify if new ones are useful to add, or if existing metrics should be dropped or changed.
-    -   The team members’ or role keeper's **competencies and skills** in relation to the domain.
+    -   The team members' or role keeper's **competencies and skills** in relation to the domain.
     -   How well the **delegator** takes care of their **responsibilities**.
 -   The **<a href="glossary.html#entry-strategy" class="glossary-tooltip" data-toggle="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a>** the delegatees follow to fulfill the main requirement of the domain.
--    Whether fulfilling each requirement detailed in the domain description leads to the impact and whether achieving this impact results in a positive outcome in relation to the driver it’s intended to address.
+-   Whether fulfilling each requirement detailed in the domain description leads to the impact and whether achieving this impact results in a positive outcome in relation to the driver it's intended to address.